Map requests to tenants in a multitenant solution

 API keys

 Many applications expose APIs.
 These might be for internal use within your organization, or for external use by partners or customers.
 A common method of authentication for APIs is to use an API key.
-API keys are provided with each request, and they can be used to look up the tenant.
+API keys are provided with each request.
+If you record the tenant ID that a key was issued for, you can then look up the tenant ID when the key used.

 Note

-API keys don't provide a high level of security because they need to be manually created and managed, and because they don't contain claims.
+API keys don't provide a high level of security because they need to be manually created and managed, they're long-lived and frequently reused, and because they don't contain claims.
 A more modern and secure approach is to use a claims-based authorization mechanism with short-lived tokens, such as OAuth 2.0 or OpenID Connect.

 Consider the following questions: